Distributional (Single) Index Models: Introduction

 \section{Introduction}

-Regression approaches for the full conditional distribution of an outcome given covariates are gaining momentum in the literature \citep{Hothorn2014}.
+Regression approaches for the full conditional distribution of an outcome given covariates are gaining momentum in the literature \citep[][{\orange and the references therein}]{Hothorn2014}.
 They have already become an indispensable tool in probabilistic weather forecasting \citep{Gneiting2014, Vannitsem2018} but also find numerous applications in other fields such as economics, social sciences and medicine; see e.g.~\cite{Machado2000}, \cite{Chernozhukov2013}, \cite{Klein2015}, \cite{Duarte2017} and \cite{Silbersdorff2018}.

-If the outcome is real-valued, then conditional distributions can be characterized in terms of their cumulative distribution function (CDF) or quantile function, and various techniques have been proposed for the estimation of these objects. \cite{Peracchi2002} builds on the extant methods for the estimation of single quantiles or probabilities, and suggests to approximate the conditional distribution by a cascade of regressions for quantiles or for the CDF evaluated at certain thresholds.
-A drawback of this approach is that the resulting estimates are not necessarily isotonic (the so-called 'quantile crossing problem') and thus require correction, for which remedies have already been developed, see e.g.~\cite{Chernozhukov2010}.
+If the outcome is real-valued, then conditional distributions can be characterized in terms of their cumulative distribution function (CDF) or quantile function, and various techniques for the estimation of these objects have been proposed. {\orange \cite{Foresi1995} and} \cite{Peracchi2002} {\orange build} on the extant methods for the estimation of single quantiles or probabilities \citep{Koenker2005}, and suggest to approximate the conditional distribution by a cascade of regressions for quantiles or for the CDF evaluated at certain thresholds.
+A drawback of this approach is that the resulting estimates are not necessarily isotonic (the so-called 'quantile crossing problem') and thus require correction, for which remedies have already been developed, see e.g.~\cite{DetteVolgushev2008,Chernozhukov2010}.

 A broad class of methods that directly yield well-defined probability distributions are generalized additive models for location, shape and scale \citep[GAMLSS]{Rigby2005}.
 They build on generalized linear models \citep[GLM]{McCullagh1989} and generalized additive models for the mean \citep[GAM]{Hastie1990} but also allow to model shape and scale parameters as functions of covariates.
 The GAMLSS framework has has been extended to Bayesian statistics \citep{Umlauf2018} and combined with popular machine learning techniques such as boosting \citep{Thomas2018}, neural networks \citep{Rasp2018} and regression forests \citep{Schlosser2019}.